 This 2 week time limit does not exist in Scotland, Wales and Northern Ireland.
 But wherever you live, you are seen as quickly as possible.

 The referral guidelines vary slightly between the different UK nations.
 The following information is a summary.

 Your GP should make an urgent referral if you have:

-- a lump or ulcerated area on the penis that is not caused by a sexually transmitted infection (STI)
+- a lump or sore (ulcerated area) on the penis that is not caused by a sexually transmitted infection (STI)